TheCaptainMoo/NED/README.md

 # NED (Numeric Entity Doubler)
  An application (and algorithm) that can *encrypt* data via expansion and *decrypt* data via compression.
 Please don't take this seriously as a form of protecting important documents.
 Just have some fun :D

+## Desktop Application
+You can find the Desktop Application Version [here](https://github.com/TheCaptainMoo/NED-Desktop).

 ## How It Works
 - **Input: Z**
 - **Key: 10**